“Know what you own and know why you own it.” – Peter Lynch

 Insurance works in a reverse manner to investments.
 In investing, one gets a return for one’s money.
 However, in pure life insurance, the nominee is paid upon the death of the insured.

 If the insured lives on, no one earns anything.
 Ironically, life insurance is about death and not about life.

-Insurance are low-risk products which provide life cover, so that life does not come to a standstill for the rest of the family in case of a sudden death.
+Insurance is a low-risk product that provides life cover, so that life does not come to a standstill for the rest of the family in case of sudden death.

-However, in spite of the low yield, an insurance provides safety for family members.
-Thus, a large section of individuals opt for life insurance in India.
+However, in spite of the low yield, insurance provides safety for family members.
+Thus, a large section of individuals opts for life insurance in India.

 For example, let’s consider LIC’s new endowment plan.
 A 30-year-old individual buys the plan for a 5 lakh sum assured over 20 years.
 The annual premium is Rs 23809.

-Indian women love gold, especially in the form of jewellery.
+Indian women love gold, especially in the form of jewelry.